vivignutz/first-portfolio-project/README.md

 ### Browser testing

-- The tests were done using Windows 11 Pro and Android 11 devices.

 - The browsers I have used to test the page were Chrome, Brave and Microsoft Edge.
 The same functioning could be seen.

+- The tests were done using Windows 11 Pro and Android 11 device.

-- I have tested this page works on iOS devices using Chrome and Safari browsers (iPhone).
+- I have tested this page works on iOS devices using Safari browser (iPad).

 ### Responsivness

-- I have tested that this page works on different screen sizes from iPhone 5 (320px wide) and very large screens like 5K iMac Pro (5120 x 2880 px).
+- I have tested that this page works on different screen sizes from Samsung Galaxi S8+ (360px wide) and large screens like 4k.

 - The Chrome developer tool have been used to check the responsivness of the website.